niehusst/MyRSA/README.md

 will produce 2 executables; `client` and `server` that you can use to run simple TCP echo server.
 You can either run each program in their own terminal window, or you can run `server` as a background process; `./server &`.
 Notice it prints out a port number.
 Remember that now.
+(Note that if you choose to run `server` as a background process, it won't terminate on its own; you can kill the process with `kill <server pid>`.)

 Then, run the `client` program, via `./client localhost <PORT_NUMBER>`.
-Unless you have another computer you want to run this program on, you will be connecting the `client` and `server` over local host with the port number printed by `server`.
+Unless you have another computer you want to run this program on, you will be connecting the `client` and `server` over the host localhost with the port number printed by `server`.
 Finally you can use it!
 With `client`, you can enter a message that will be encrypted and sent over the network to `server`, who will decrypt it, read it, re-encrypt it using its own RSA key and send it back to you (because it has nothing better